Skip to content

 Custom attributes give you full flexibility to define how your reports should be grouped and viewed, ensuring that your insights align with your actual organizational structure and follow-up process.

-There are 4 different types of attributes, and each type responds to different data types.
-It is important to select a relevant attribute type that matches the data that will be added.
+There are 4 different attributes types, and each type responds to different data types.
+Select attribute type based on the that matches the data that will be added.
 If utilizing standard attributes and segments the type is automatically selected.

 Choices

-The choices attribute is a text attribute normally used to set up organizational structures, such as countries, departments, units, groups, teams etc.
+The Choice attribute accepts text values.
+It is typically used to model organizational structures such as countries, departments, units, groups, or teams.

 Dates